NHS Pharmacy First Scotland is an NHS service provided by your local community pharmacy.

 Pharmacists and their teams are experts in medicines and can help with minor health concerns.

 A pharmacist, or a member of the pharmacy team, can give you advice and treatment (if you need it) for various minor illnesses and common clinical conditions.

 Your pharmacist can advise you about conditions such as:

 Pharmacists, like GPs, can only provide certain medicines and products on the NHS.
 All of these are proven to be effective in treating your condition.

 If you want a specific medicine or product, you may need to buy it.
 The pharmacist will give you advice on this.

-If the pharmacist thinks it is better for you to see your GP or another healthcare professional, they may refer you directly or tell you to make an appointment.
+If the pharmacist, or a member of their team, thinks it is better for you to see your GP or another healthcare professional, they may refer you directly or tell you to make an appointment.

 How do I use the service?